Gonzalez v. Google LLC: Supreme Court

-Briefs in support of Gonzalez' position include several Republican Congresspeople including Ted Cruz, Mike Johnson, and Josh Hawley, and other advocacy groups like the Anti-Defamation League, which argue that Google and other Big Tech groups have used Section 230 to remain immune to harmful content posted on their sites.
+Briefs in support of Gonzalez' position include several Republican Congresspeople including Ted Cruz, Mike Johnson, and Josh Hawley.
+Some advocacy groups, like the Anti-Defamation League, argue that Google and other Big Tech groups have used Section 230 to remain immune for their own conduct, while also defending robust section 230 protection for moderation decisions.
 Groups that support child protections on the Internet also provided briefs for Gonzalez.

 Oral arguments in Gonzalez were held February 21, 2023.
 Observers to the Court found the Justices from both liberal and conservative sides questioning the issues around algorithms, stating that most Internet services are based on algorithms.
 The Justices had also questioned whether YouTube's algorithm was specifically tailored to promote terrorism-related content.
 The Justices were not sure it would be possible to delineate content further, and the potential for a mass of lawsuits and economic impact should Section 230 be changed.
 Justice Amy Coney Barrett suggested that the result of the related Twitter case may help resolve the case against Google.

+The Court issued decisions for both Gonzalez and Twitter on May 18, 2023.
+In Twitter, the Court unanimously held that the families' claims against the social media companies were not allowable under the Antiterrorism Act, and did not make any ruling related to Section 230.
+Subsequently, in the per curiam order given for Gonzalez, the Court vacated the Ninth Circuit's decision and remanded the case for that court to reconsider the case in light of the Twitter decision.